Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 **Assignment Notes** </br>
 The following code is incomplete.
 It is intended to break a phrase into separate words (aka, "tokens"), and send each token as a separate block to a simple `BlockOperation` object called `tokenOperation`.

-Like Part 1 above, this `BlockOperation` object will consisted of multiple blocks when executed.
+Like Part 1 above, this `BlockOperation` object will consist of multiple blocks when executed.

 Unlike Part 1, the `BlockOperation` object will not be sent to an `OperationQueue` &mdash; you will need to execute the operation's `start()` function manually.